 website Wikipedia.
 Betabeat reports that Northern Illinois University

 (NIU) considers these and other sites to contain "unethical,"

 "obscene" and even "illegal" content that will not be

 A discussion erupted on Reddit after a student from the school posted about a message he received when trying to access the Westboro Baptist Church entry page on Wikipedia, all while on the NIU student network.
 A screenshot he posted of a "Web Page Access Warning" explains that the Wikipedia entry is considered "Illegal or Unethical," and suggests that accessing it could constitute a "security risk and/or violation" of NIU's "Acceptable Use Policy."

 "This kind of policy comes out of the blue.
 I feel that if someone doesn't speak out about it at the start, it might be here to stay.
 I hope they can understand how restrictive it is to students," he wrote on Reddit.

 For more information, log onto:

-To see some fascinating and interesting clips regarding the surprising health benefits of chlorella and more, one can easily log onto:
+To see some fascinating and interesting clips regarding the truth about the ban on Wikipedia and the CDC report, one can easily log onto: